jundalisay/sp/content/en/material/principles/part-6/chapter-01.md

 ### Spacetime Power

 This will bring back Nikola Tesla's idea to harness energy from space.

 We add to this by clearing up the mechanism as the invisible spacetime particles which zip through reality.

-{{< q a="Tesla" >}}
+{{< q a="Nikola Tesla" >}}
 Throughout space there is kinetic energy..
 Crookes came the nearest to harnessing the kinetic energy in space.
 {{< /q >}}